 Each year, DOE prepares a Strategic Sustainability Performance Plan (SSPP) in accordance with E.O.
 13693, Planning for Federal Sustainability in the Next Decade.
 The SSPP provides a uniform framework for agencies to assess progress to date and plan for attainment towards Federally mandated sustainability goals and requirements.
 The annual plan is submitted to the Office of Management and Budget and the White House Council for Environmental Quality and released publicly.

-The FY 2015 SSPP, released November 23, 2015, marks the sixth issuance of the annual plan.
+The FY 2016 SSPP, released September 8, 2016, marks the seventh issuance of the annual plan.
 The latest plan highlights DOE’s performance against key sustainability goals, including reductions to GHG emissions, energy and water intensity, and fleet petroleum.
 While this progress is notable, the plan serves to ensure DOE maintains these gains while making strides to improve sustainability performance in all SSPP goal areas.

 Previous DOE SSPPs: